To choose between MBTI & Enneagram

-Smoking is correlated with a high level of neuroticism and a low level of pleasantness and conscientiousness (note: IT IS INCREDIBLE TO READ THAT and does not highlight positively the psychological typology tool!)
+Smoking is correlated with a high level of neuroticism and a low level of pleasantness and conscientiousness (Incredible, isn’t it ?)

 DISC, Classical Temperaments, NEO-PI, MMPI, R-Drive, iPersonic, 16PF, Zodiac, Love Languages, KWML, Life Path, M:tG, and Hogwarts houses… just to name a few.

 - 16PF: At the primary level, the 16PF measures 16 primary traits constructs, with a version of the Big Five secondary traits at the secondary level.[Cattell].
 The Sixteen Personality Factor Questionnaire (16PF), is a self-report personality test developed over several decades of empirical research by Raymond B. Cattell.
 Then the most recent edition of the Sixteen Personality Factor Questionnaire (16PF), released in 1993, is the fifth edition (16PF5e) of the original instrument.
 The self-report instrument was first published in 1949; In final, the second and third editions were published in 1956 and 1962, respectively; and the five alternative forms of the fourth edition were released between 1967 and 1969.

 - NEO-PI; Neuroticism Extraversion Openness Personality Inventory (NEO-PI)